dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 ## HAMT

-Schemas for the hash array mapped trie used to reduce Network slowness with speed.
+Schemas for the hash array mapped trie used to allow the Network to have an arbitrarily large number of channels and still remain performant.

 ```sh
 # Root node layout